shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/wc_specs.md

         "Give the ability to create reusable piece of HTML that can be used at runtime"
     </blockquote>
     <aside class="notes">
-        <b>Let's talk about HTML templates now. the template tag is really powerful, it never renders children unless you ask for it</b>
+        <b>The last spec is HTML templates. this template tag is really powerful, it never renders children unless you ask for it</b>
     </aside>
 </section>